Effective from November 2020 (updated July 2026)

 - recognising and responding to changes in a Member’s condition;

-- effective communication within and between Five Good Friends, our Helper workforce, approved third party partners, and Members and their family/trusted loved ones;
+- effective communication within and between Five Good Friends, our Helper workforce, aged care workers, Associated Providers, Members and their family/trusted loved ones;

 - managing referrals; and